xrrocha/xrecords/doc/intro.md

 format.

-Added bonus: even though our business requirements didn't call for it, we should be able to convert between non-database formats without extra effort.
+Added bonus: even though our business requirements didn't call for it, we should be able to convert between non-database formats without extra effort!
+Thus, for instance, we could convert a fixed-length file to CSV format to move mainframe data to a spreadsheet.

 ### What's the *theory*? ###